 It’s VERY important to make sure that you’re invested in low-expense, passively managed funds in your 401K.
 But keep it simple.
 Find the best index fund or exchange traded fund offered, put your money there, and don’t mess with it too much.

 In a Nutshell

-If you’re floundering financially and just trying to get your feet under you, I recommend that you start contributing the minimum needed to get an employer match, if you work for a company that has a 401K or 403b.
+If you’re floundering financially and just trying to get your feet under you, start contributing the minimum needed to get an employer match, if you work for a company that has a 401K or 403b.
 Even if you have a huge amount of debt to pay off, the psychological implications of growing a nest egg are profound (read The Richest Man in Babylon for a vivid reminder of why).

-I’d love to hear from you.
 Do you have a 401K or 403b?
 Do you max it out?
 What have been some challenges along the way?